 Size And Shape

-- How big is your bed?
+- How big is the bed?

-- Do you sleep with a partner?
+- Does the individual sleep with a partner?

 Some pillows are designed for overall use, while some are shaped to support a specific area.
 For example, wedge pillows are often the best for letting a mom rest comfortably on her back at an elevated level or for placing under the bump for support at night.